WIKI2020/FacePose_pytorch/README.md

 **Q1.
 Why implement this while there are several FacePose projects already.**

-A1: Because the existing open source project identification error is big。
+A1: Because the existing open source project identification error is big.And this is a Key point detection and expression detection integration project.

 **Q2: What exactly is the difference among this repository and the others?**